 We “brain stormed” ideas to increase our cash flow in order to support saving our pond.
 In October 2017 we mailed out postcards asking for support from all 360 ECHPOA property owners.
 We sent emails to our 70+ paid members and posted articles on this blog asking for donations and support letters.
 In December 2017 continued to send emails to our members and posted update articles.
 In January 2018 we sent a second postcard to all 360 ECHPOA property owners.
 We sent emails to 119 current and previous ECHPOA members who had joined in 2014, 2015, 2016, or 2017 but had not yet paid in 2018 and still owned property in the Elk Creek Highlands or Meadows subdivisions.
 In December 2018 we sent a third postcard to all 364 ECHPOA property owners.
-So far we have received $5,503 from 38 community members, $2,000.00 donation from the Colorado Division of the Izaak Walton League of America (IWLA), $800.00 secured from the ECHPOA budget that had been earmarked for Save Our Pond, and about 25 support letters.
+So far we have received $5,948.00 in donations from 38 community members, $2,000.00 donation from the Colorado Division of the Izaak Walton League of America (IWLA), $800.00 secured from the ECHPOA budget that had been earmarked for Save Our Pond, and about 25 support letters.
 Giving us a total of $8,748.00 in our Save Our Pond Donation fund!
 On February 9, 2019 we launched a fundraising website hosted by In Our Back Yard (IOBY), https://www.ioby.org/project/save-our-pond, to raise enough money to purchase equipment that will measure pond water levels and flow, and then send the data collected to the Colorado Division of Water Resources.
 We sent emails to 88 current and previous ECHPOA members who had joined in 2017, 2018, or 2019 and posted and article on the blog announcing our website launch.
 Currently, we have $970.00 in website pledges.
 To see a growing list of everyone who sent a money donation and / or support letter, go to the Save Our Pond Supporters page under the Fishing Pond menu option above.